Trelent/Trelent-VSCode-Extension/README.md

 # Trelent - Docstrings on Demand

 Documentation sucks.
 Let us take care of it!
+Just highlight your python function(s) and press `Alt (⌥) + d`.

-Trelent uses AI to write docstrings for your python functions instantly - just highlight your code and press `Alt (⌥) + d`.
+Trelent uses AI to write docstrings for your python functions instantly.

 ![Trelent writing an example docstring](images/trelent-example.gif)